020 3740 5856

 5: Creating an investor mentality

-Many savers worry about whether they could afford a financial adviser.
+Many savers worry about whether they can afford a financial adviser.
 The question should be whether you could afford not to have one in your corner.
+There are many lessons we can learn from the wealthy, and working with a financial adviser is just one of them.

 Share this article: